Nebraska advances new congressional map that could help GOP

 OMAHA, Neb.
 (AP) — Nebraska lawmakers advanced new congressional boundaries Friday that could make it harder for Democratic presidential hopefuls to pick up one of the state’s five Electoral College votes, as they’ve done twice since 2008.

 Nearly all Republicans in one-house, officially nonpartisan Legislature endorsed the measure — a sign that the newly drawn, Omaha-area district could be more favorable to the party in both U.S. House and presidential races.
+Nebraska Democrats quickly denounced the plan.

 Nebraska and Maine are the only states that allow their Electoral College votes to be split.
 Democrats Barack Obama and Joe Biden claimed one each in 2008 and 2020, respectively, despite handily losing the statewide, GOP-dominated vote.